Shubhamai/pytorch-vit/README.md

 ## PyTorch ViT
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/Shubhamai/pytorch-vit/blob/main/LICENSE)

 This repo contains my implementation of the ViT paper - *[An image is worth 16x16 words : Transformers for image recognition at scale](https://arxiv.org/abs/2010.11929)* in PyTorch from scratch ( for educational purposes ).
+Here I am using MNIST as toy dataset so that anyone with low hardware specs can train the transformer in few minutes :) .
+You can view the specs I used to train this transformer here - [Hardware Requirements](#hardware-requirements)

+Since, this project is also highly inspired by the mrdbourke's [paper replication project as part of his pytorch course](https://www.learnpytorch.io/08_pytorch_paper_replicating/), I also have added his dataset to train the model on.

 - [PyTorch ViT](#pytorch-vit)
 - [What is ViT ?](#what-is-vit-)